braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/iam_studio.md

 - Encouraging the purchase of goods
 - User information collection
-- Membership registration inducement
+- Increasing membership registration
 - Coupon issuance information

 ## Integration

 ### Step 1: Choose a template

-Login to IAM Studio and choose an in-app message template you want to use from the in-app message template gallery.
+Choose an in-app message template you want to use from the in-app message template gallery

-![The IAM Studio template gallery shows different templates such as "modal slick contents", "full survey", "modal full image", and more.][1]
+![The IAM Studio template gallery shows different templates such as "carousel slide modal", "simple icon modal", "modal full image", and more.][1]

 ### Step 2: Customize the template

+#### Customize contents
-Next, replace the images, text, and buttons with your desired content.
+Add the images and edit text, button with your desired content.
+Connect **Deeplink** on the image and button

 {% tabs local %}
 {% tab Customize Image %}